andrewskyboss/milestone-project-04/README.md

 ### Project Goals

 #### The goals of this project are:
-- Design, develop and implement a dynamic front-end web application using HTML, CSS and JavaScript
+- Design, develop and implement a dynamic web application using HTML, CSS, JavaScript Python+Django, relational database (recommending MySQL or Postgres), Stripe payments and additional libraries and APIs
 - Meet the target audience users’ needs using UI/UX design principles
-- Implement front-end interactivity, using core JavaScript, JavaScript libraries and/or Application Programming Interfaces (APIs)
+- Implement a Django project backend by a relational database to create a website that allows users to store and manipulate data records
-- Test an interactive front-end web application through the development, implementation and deployment stages
+- Test a web application through the development, implementation, and deployment stages
-- Deploy an interactive front-end web application to a Cloud platform
+- Deploy the final version of the web application to a Cloud platform Heroku
 - Demonstrate and document the development process through a version control system
-- Learn JavaScript theory and practically implement all gained knowledge
+- Learn Python+Django theory and practically implement all gained knowledge

 #### User Goals